DoanTienTrung/Slint-Calculator/README.md

 ├── Cargo.toml         # Rust project manifest
 └── README.md
 🧩 How it works
-ui.slint defines the visual layout (buttons, display, colors, etc.).
+ui.slint: defines the visual layout (buttons, display, colors, etc.).

-main.rs loads that UI and binds button events to Rust functions.
+main.rs: loads that UI and binds button events to Rust functions.

-calc.rs contains the calculator logic: operations, error handling, etc.
+calc.rs: contains the calculator logic: operations, error handling, etc.

 The connection between UI and Rust uses callbacks and properties — for example, when a Slint button is clicked, it triggers a Rust function that updates the display.